shalvah/CourseProjects/iot_temperature_reader.md

 ## Challenges
+### Observability
+Working with the Pico posed a big challenge: it's an opaque system.
+Knowing what's going on within it is quite hard, especially when it's no longer connected to the PC.
+There are no logs, and manually storing logs on device puts you at risk of filling up the storage space.
+Occasionally it would stop sending data after a while, or refuse to connect to Wi-Fi.
+To deal with this, I came up with a few strategies:
+- **Testing**: Lots of logging and testing different scenarios during development.
+- **Server-side logs**: On the backend, I logged every request from the Pico, so I could check to see if it was still sending.
+- **LED state indicator**: I added an RGB LED and assigned an indicator colour to each possible state (for instance, blinking blue = connecting to WiFi, blinking green = sent successfully, blinking red = last send failed, permanent red = last 3 sends failed).
+This way, I could tell at a glance if things were functioning.
+- **Sending error reports**: I added an `except` clause to catch all exceptions and send the error message to my server, allowing me to see what was the problem.

+### Resilience
+Related to the above was resilience—keeping the Pico running reliably.
+To deal with the intermittent Wi-Fi connection failures, I added a step to restart the controller after a certain number of attempts.
+There were also memory leaks at times ("ENOMEM" - out of memory error).
+One solution to this was adding `response.close()` after each request.
+This fixed the obvious bug, but the Pico still seemed to slowly leak memory over the course of two days.

+### Other challenges
 - **Powering the Pico**: In the initial phases, the chip was plugged in to my PC, but I needed an always-on solution, while taking note of the Pico's power requirements, as specified in its datasheet.
 Eventually, I simply plugged it into an extension box with USB slots I had lying around.